Describe the components of emergency preparedness in the child care setting. #5210

 Related Outcomes

-16. Demonstrate understanding of inclusionary practices for ADHD in the child care setting.
+15. Demonstrate understanding of inclusionary practices for autism spectrum disorder in the child care setting.

-19. Demonstrate understanding of developing strategies for involving parents in the child care setting.
+16. Demonstrate understanding of inclusionary practices for anxiety in the child care setting.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)